samooth/spacecore-rehoster/README.md

 ### `rehoster.ownKey`

-The public key of the rehoster's Hyperbee.
+The public key of the rehoster's Spacebee.

 ### `rehoster.ownDiscoveryKey`

-The discovery key of the rehoster's Hyperbee.
+The discovery key of the rehoster's Spacebee.

 ### `await rehoster.ready()`
 Set up the the rehoster, so it starts downloading and serving all the keys it contains.